patternpack/patternpack/docs/guide.md

 To get started, add those two files into one of your Structure folders (if you kept the defaults, it'll be `./src/atoms`, `./src/molecules`, and `./src/templates`).

-It is recommended to use the following template for the Markdown file:
+You can put anything you'd like for the documentation page in the Markdown file, but a good starting point is this template:

 ```md
 ---